-- The visibility of the iSCSI LUN is dependent upon being able to establish a network connection to the LUN.
+- When a VM is running heavy traffic loads and is attached to a Virtual Switch with either SR-IOV enabled or VMQ offload enabled, repeatedly enabling and disabling the SR-IOV/VMQ setting on the vNIC in the VM, may result a VM freeze/hang. - The visibility of the iSCSI LUN is dependent upon being able to establish a network connection to the LUN.
 In order to establish this connection, factors such as the initialization of the network controller, establishing link at the physical layer (which can take on the order of seconds) must be considered.
 Because of these variables, the LUN might not initially be visible at the selection screen. - When a VM is running heavy traffic loads and is attached to a Virtual Switch with either SR-IOV enabled or VMQ offload enabled, repeatedly enabling and disabling the SR-IOV/VMQ setting on the vNIC in the VM may result in a BSOD. - Small performance limitations have been seen for some workloads on Windows when stressing both ports of the E810-2CQDA2 adapter. - Intel® Ethernet Controller E810 devices are in the DCBX CEE/IEEE willing mode by default.
 In CEE mode, if an Intel® Ethernet Controller E810 device is set to non-willing and the connected switch is in non-willing mode as well, this is considered an undefined behavior.
-Workaround: Configure Intel® Ethernet Controller E810 devices for the DCBX willing mode (default).

-• In order to use guest processor numbers greater than 16 inside a VM, you might need to remove the \RssMaxProcNumber (if present) from the guest registry.
+Workaround: Configure Intel® Ethernet Controller E810 devices for the DCBX willing mode (default). - In order to use guest processor numbers greater than 16 inside a VM, you might need to remove the \RssMaxProcNumber (if present) from the guest registry.

-3.1.5 Windows RDMA Driver
+3.1.6 Windows RDMA Driver